shlomi1993/shlomi1993/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm **Shlomi**, a passionate software engineer from Israel.
-Currently pursuing an M.Sc. in **Machine Learning & Big Data**, I'm expanding my expertise in **deep learning** and **software development**, while continuing to build reliable software systems in the industry.
+I'm Shlomi, a passionate software engineer from Israel 🤓 Currently pursuing an **M.Sc. in Machine Learning & Big Data**, and deepening my expertise in **deep learning** and **software development**, while continuing to build reliable software systems in the industry.

 ## Explore